BergQuester/v8tr.github.io/_drafts/2019-04-08-the-power-of-namespacing-in-swift.md

 share-img: "/img/the-power-of-namespacing-in-swift/share.png"
 ---

-Namespacing is a powerful feature to improve code structure.
+Namespacing is a powerful feature that improves code structure.
 Although being limited in Swift, it can be compensated with pseudo-namespaces.
 Let's take a look at how it works in Swift by default and how it can be simulated.

 ### Defining Namespace